BSc(Hons) Digital Media

 See the Placements and Fees sections for more information.

-- or Comprehensive Creative Technologies Project.
+- Comprehensive Creative Technologies Project or Creative Technologies Project*

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.